gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Go home," he said in badly-accented Gandan-o.

 Erileine spread her hands and tried to smile despite her thudding heart.
 "I'm sorry, but I'm looking for my teacher.
-I have to---"
+I have to—"

 "Go home!" the soldier repeated, waving Erileine back down the street.